osantiagoo02/osantiagoo02/README.md

 - ✋ Hello!
 My name is Gregory Catapane Santiago.
 - 🎓 My current goal is to get my first job and, in the future, become a software developer.
 - 👨🏻‍💻 My main stack is Java, Python, C, SQL Server and styled components.
-- 🧑🏻‍🦱 I always try to be a polite and respectful person, and I love interacting with new people and sharing my story.
-- 💭 Want to talk about technology, games or sports?
+- 💭 Want to talk about technology?
 Send a message!
 - 📧 My email if you want to get in touch: catapane.santiago2002@gmail.com

 ##